Skip to main content

 access-control-pipelines-apply

-These roles have permissions to manage IAM roles and policies within the accounts they are provisioned in.
+• They have permissions to manage IAM roles and policies for the accounts where they are provisioned.

 delegated-pipelines-plan